 The Curation Committee has the responsibility for discharging the duties set in this policy.
-The Chair is to be appointed by the Director of the UWBG.
-It shall consist of the UWBG Administration, UW Faculty, representative(s) of the Otis Douglas Hyde Herbarium (WTUH), UWBG Horticulture and Plant Records, UW Student(s), and a Seattle Parks and Recreation Representative (ad hoc).
+The Chair of the committee is the Curator of Living Collections.
+The committee shall consist of a members of the UWBG administration, UW faculty, representative(s) of the Otis Douglas Hyde Herbarium (WTUH), UWBG horticulture, UW student(s), and a Seattle Parks and Recreation Representative (ad hoc).
 The Committee (through the Chair) has the capacity to co-opt further temporary members as the occasion requires.
 The Committee will generally meet every two weeks.

-The Curation Committee is responsible for defining the policy as well as, governing the development and maintenance of the living collections.
+The Curator in conjunction with the Curation Committee is responsible for defining the policy as well as governing the development and maintenance of the living collections.
 The Director is responsible for the administration of the policy.
-The Horticulture and Plant Records Office staff will implement the policy.
+The Horticulture and Curatorial and Plant Records Office staff will implement the policy.